Griko language: Official status

 By Law 482 of 1999, the Italian parliament recognized the Griko communities of Reggio Calabria and Salento as a Greek ethnic and linguistic minority.
 It states that the Republic protects the language and culture of its Albanian, Catalan, Germanic, Greek, Slovene and Croat populations and of those who speak French, Franco-Provençal, Friulian, Ladin, Occitan and Sardinian.
 According to UNESCO data from 2011, the two dialects of Griko are classified as severely endangered languages.

 Culture

 There is rich oral tradition and Griko folklore.
 Griko songs, music and poetry are particularly popular in Italy and Greece.
-Famous music groups from Salento include Ghetonia and Aramirè.
+Famous music groups from Salento include Ghetonia, Aramirè, and Canzoniere Grecanico Salentino.
 Also, influential Greek artists such as Dionysis Savvopoulos and Maria Farantouri have performed in Griko.
 The Greek musical ensemble Encardia focuses on Griko songs as well as on the musical tradition of Southern Italy at large.

 Samples

 Sample text from Καληνύφτα – Kalinifta ("Good night") and Andramu pai, popular Griko songs: